This post may contain affiliate links. Please read our disclosure policy.

 - Awesome for meal prep

-- Beef Chuck – I find that beef chuck is the best cut for this German goulash recipe.
-It has plenty of collagen that breaks down as it simmers rendering the meat oh-so-tender.
-If you don’t have chuck on hand then any well-exercised muscle or a lean cut of meat will work, like shoulder or round.
+- Beef Chuck—I find that beef chuck is the best cut for this German goulash recipe.
+It has plenty of collagen that breaks down as it simmers, rendering the meat oh-so-tender.
+If you don’t have chuck on hand, then any well-exercised muscle or a lean cut of meat, like shoulder or round, will work.

-- Fond – The fond is all the tasty little brown bits left in the bottom of the pan after cooking meat and/or veggies.
-This is nothing but the sheer concentrated flavor and it is the basis for your German goulash recipe.
+- Fond—The fond is all the tasty little brown bits left in the bottom of the pan after cooking meat and/or veggies.
+This is nothing but sheer concentrated flavor, and it is the basis for your German goulash recipe.
 It should be a nice brown color, not black and crusty.

-- Red Wine – You’ll be using red wine to deglaze your pan and pick up all the concentrated flavors from the fond.
-Don’t worry, the alcohol cooks off.
+- Red Wine—You’ll be using red wine to deglaze your pan and extract all the concentrated flavors from the fond.
+Don’t worry; the alcohol cooks off.
 Choosing a wine that tastes good will also help.

-- Better Than Bullion – Grab the beef-flavored Better Than Bouillon!
-Don’t substitute with those bland salty bouillon cubes because the flavor of your German goulash recipe will suffer.
+- Better Than Bullion—Grab the beef-flavored Better Than Bouillon!
+Don’t substitute bland, salty bouillon cubes, as they will weaken the flavor of your German goulash recipe.
 Better Than Bouillon is an intense seasoning paste.

-- Simmer –You’ll want to simmer your German goulash recipe over medium-low heat.
+- Simmer –You should simmer your German goulash recipe over medium-low heat.
 Your tasty concoction should gently bubble in the pot.

-- Consistency – Your broth should have the consistency of good gravy, but it will thicken as it simmers.
+- Consistency—Your broth should be the consistency of good gravy, but it will thicken as it simmers.
 If it gets too thick for your liking, you can always thin it out with a little beef broth or water.

 Storing + Freezing + Make-Ahead

-Your German goulash will keep best in a food-grade plastic container with a secure lid.
-Cover it up, slide it into the fridge and it’ll continue to develop even more robust flavor!
+Your German goulash is best kept in an airtight container with a secure lid.
+Cover it up and slide it into the fridge, and it’ll continue to develop an even more robust flavor!

 - How Long Can You Keep This In The Fridge?
-Storing your German goulash recipe properly will keep it fresh for up to 4 days in the fridge even though it’ll get gobbled up way sooner than that.
+Properly storing your German goulash recipe will keep it fresh for up to 4 days in the fridge, although it’ll get gobbled up way sooner than that.

 - Make-Ahead Tips: I like to make a big pot of this German goulash recipe and store the leftovers in single-serve containers.
-This makes an easy grab and go lunches and ready-made dinners after a long hard day.
+This makes for easy grab-and-go lunches and ready-made dinners after a long, hard day.

 Serving Recommendations

-The unique gravy is so delicious, I need to sop up every bit, with either butter swim biscuits, buttery crescent rolls, Lion House rolls, practically no-knead bread, beer bread, or quick and easy Bisquick biscuits.
+The unique gravy is so delicious that I want to sop up every bit with butter swim biscuits, cathead biscuits, buttery crescent rolls, Lion House rolls, practically no-knead bread, beer bread, or quick and easy Bisquick biscuits.

 How Do Other Countries Make Their Goulash?

-There are lots of people that are partial to a good ‘ole American Goulash and it’s cousin, American Chop Suey with elbow macaroni and chunks of tomato.
+There are lots of people who are partial to a good ‘ole American Goulash and its cousin, American Chop Suey, with elbow macaroni and chunks of tomato.
 Can you blame them?

 Can I Turn This Into A Crockpot Goulash?